 \subsection{Proof of Theorem~\ref{thm:smooth}}

-Given any $d>0$, consider the simplex $S=\left\{x\in \mathbb{R}^d \mid \sum_{i=1}^d x_{i}\le 1, x_{i}\geq 0 \right\}$.
-This choice follows directly from that of Lan~\cite{lan2013complexity} where a simplex was shown to possess a zero-chain property---each extreme point is a $1$-sparse basis vector, from which an adversarial LMO can return the attaining basis vector with minimal index.
+Given any {integer $d > 1$}, consider the simplex $S=\left\{x\in \mathbb{R}^d \mid \sum_{i=1}^d (x)_{i}\le 1, (x)_{i}\geq 0 \right\}$.
+This choice follows directly from that of Lan~\cite{lan2013complexity} where a simplex was shown to possess a zero-chain property, { sufficient for applying Lemma~\ref{lem:approx-chain}: Observe that each extreme point has at most one nonzero coordinate, so an adversarial LMO can return either the origin or the attaining basis vector with minimal index.
+If the latter coordinates of $x_k$ and $z_k$ are all constant, then the LMO can be chosen to return $(t+1)$th standard basis vector instead of any later basis vector.
+Hence the coordinates $i\geq t+2$ will always equal zero.}

 From this, Lan provided a hard instance for any LMO method applied to general convex constrained optimization.
-Fixing any $\beta>0$, we define
+Fixing any $\beta>0$, we define the $\beta$-smooth set

 The diameter of $S_\beta$ is $\mathrm{diam}(S_\beta) = \mathrm{diam}(S)+2/\beta = \sqrt{2} + 2/\beta$.
 To keep the target minimizer on the boundary of this set, we define the optimal solution $x_\star=(1/d + 1/(\beta\sqrt{d}))\mathbf{1}$.
 We continue as in previous constructions by setting $f_{\beta}(x):=\frac{1}{2}\|x-x_\star\|_2^2$.